 Survival rates for gastrointestinal stromal tumors

 Survival rates are often used by doctors as a standard way of discussing a person’s prognosis (outlook).
-Some people may want to know the survival statistics for people in similar situations, while others may not find the numbers helpful, or may even not want to know them.
+Some people want to know the survival statistics for people in similar situations, while others might not find the numbers helpful, or might even not want to know them.
 If you do not want to read about the survival statistics for gastrointestinal stromal tumors (GISTs) given in the next few paragraphs, skip to the next section.

 The 5-year survival rate refers to the percentage of patients who live at least 5 years after their cancer is diagnosed.
 Five-year rates are used as a standard way of discussing prognosis.
 Of course, many people live much longer than 5 years.
 Five-year relative survival rates, such as the numbers below, assume that some people will die of other causes and compare the observed survival with that expected for people without the cancer.
 This is a more accurate way to describe the chances of dying from a particular type and stage of cancer.